yyuanxin/dso-newsroom-bot/README.md

 # dso-newsroom-bot
-Updater bot that checks for new releases.
-For AWS Lambda Function Used by a telegram bot that updates the telegram channel on the new releases.
+Bot that checks for new releases.
+For AWS Lambda Function

+Used by a telegram bot that updates the telegram channel on the new releases.

 ### Sites that the bot currently tracks for new releases